 - Omamori are for things that are more personal and near-and-dear to the person: protection from car-accidents, success in school, etc. You keep omamori on your person.

 If you are not sure, you can ask the temple/shrine you received it from.
-They know best.
+They would know best.

 Anyhow, assuming you have an ofuda, the process for enshrining the ofuda is pretty much the same, regardless of Shinto or Buddhism: